 While this is written from the perspective of house sitters, homeowners take note: your sitter’s first message should incorporate these aspects.
 For more tips on choosing a sitter, head to our article: 5 Steps to Using a House Sitter for the First Time.

 We want to dispel the myth that house sitting is a free vacation for sitters.
 If you really want to housesit, you should take it seriously, much like a job.
-We definitely do and we’ve landed over 20+ house sits since we started in 2016.

 With that in mind, what are practical steps you can take in your first house sitting message to homeowners?